refthoom/Tasmota_berry_ws2812/README.md

 * The function show() is called to display the result.

 # testing
 There is one functionality to test the config of your pixels.
-After the script is manually loaded succesfully in the Berry REPL, you can manually run the command 'show([number])' from the berry scripting console, where [number] is the number of pixels you want to see lit.
+After the script is manually loaded succesfully in the berry scripting console (REPL), you can manually run the command 'show([number])' from the berry scripting console, where [number] is the number of pixels you want to see lit.
 Note that this will be overwritten by the value from cron as this also runs show().

 # deploy
 Use this script as file 'WS2812_scale.be'.
 In Tasmota web interface, go to main >> tools >> manage files system >> create or upload.
 Then, if not already there, create the file autoexec.be and add the line 'load('WS2812_scale.be')' in there, without the '.
 Finally, restart Tasmota from the main menu.
 After restart, go to main >> tools >> console and check if autoxec.be is loaded syccesfully.
 As the cron is set to 1 minute interval, it waill take at least a minute before you see any pixels light up.